 Which plan do I need for this feature?

-You will need the Starter plan or above for the Downloadable Digital Assets app.
+You will need the Basic plan or above for the DDA app.

-Please note: URL assets will not count towards your storage space or bandwidth.
-All storage and bandwidth amounts are controlled by the cloud service you are using (e.g. Dropbox).
+Please note: URL assets will not count towards your storage space.
+All storage amounts are controlled by the cloud service you are using (e.g. Dropbox).
 Learn more about comparisons of cloud service costs.

 How to add URLs as assets to deliver to customers